A review of import conditions for cucurbitaceous crop seeds for sowing

 Australia relies on the overseas supply of seeds for cucurbitaceous vegetable crop production.
-Seeds are imported from all sources in accordance with our standard requirements for the importation of seeds for sowing.
+Seeds are currently imported in accordance with our standard requirements for the importation of seeds for sowing.

 We are undertaking a review of these existing import conditions of vegetable seeds, including those for cucurbitaceous crops.
 The review is in response to:

-The review will be conducted as a review of import conditions (non-regulated risk analysis) to assess the biosecurity risks associated with seeds being imported into Australia.
+The review is being conducted as a non-regulated risk analysis to assess the biosecurity risks associated with seeds being imported into Australia.

 Acknowledging the change in risk profile, the department is undertaking a review of the existing import conditions for vegetable seeds including those for cucurbitaceous crops.

 - identify pathogens associated with seeds of cucurbitaceous crops

 - evaluate the appropriateness of the existing risk management measures

 - propose additional risk management measures where appropriate.

 The department has conducted a separate pest risk analysis for Cucumber green mottle mosaic virus (CGMMV) to address Australia’s emergency measures against this virus.
 The conditions recommended in the department’s final pest risk analysis for CGMMV were adopted in this review.